More Reasons for Saying

 ‘No’ to Vapes and to Vaping (Regardless If You Vape or Not)

-Seven months later, in December ’22, the number has already climbed to 22,7 million!
-An increase of almost six million units means a lot, even more so in the statistics world!
-(It may very well give you rat vibes, because, you know, two rats can procreate over one million siblings in just 18 months!
-Look it up!)
+Seven months later, in December ’22, the number had already climbed to 22.7 million!
+An increase of almost six million units represents a significant increase, even more so in the statistics world!
+(It may very well give you rat vibes, because, you know, two rats can procreate over one million siblings in just 18 months!)

 Quiz time!